petertuuk/wordle/README.md

 ## Introduction

 ### Install
-To get started load the code:
+To get started, load the code:
 ```
 julia> include("wordle.jl")
 ```

 ### Modes
 There are three basic functions: simulate, test, and assist (described below).
 Each of these has three modes:
 1. `"all"`: uses all words in the wordlist to choose a guess.
-This has the best performance but is somewhat slower and may chose obscure words.
+This has the best solution performance but is slower and may use obscure words as guesses.
 2. `"answers"`: uses words in the answer list to choose a guess.
 3. `"remaining"`: uses remaining valid answers (given the revealed constraints) to choose a guess.
 This has worse performance but is faster.